niklasekstrom/a314/Software/README.md

 ### Raspberry Pi

-First, note that there are several places where the Linux user is assumed to be named `pi`.
-Changing this is possible, but multiple files need to be edited.

 To build and install on the Pi side, do the following:

 - Install Raspberry Pi OS (I tend to use Raspberry Pi OS Lite 64-bit): https://www.raspberrypi.com/software/operating-systems/